tamarin-prover/tamarin-prover/src/003_example.md

 Now click on *Multiset rewriting rules and axioms* on the left.

-![Tutorial Multiset Rewriting
+![FirstExample Multiset Rewriting
 Rules](../images/tamarin-tutorial-multiset-rules.jpg
- "Tutorial Multiset Rewriting Rules")
+ "FirstExample Multiset Rewriting Rules")

 On the right side of the screen are the protocol's rewriting rules, plus two additional rules:  `isend` and `irecv`.